Scenic Train Rides in Nevada

 There are 26 steam locomotives listed in Nevada today, with many of them on display in museums.
-Virginia & Truckee 4-4-0 No. 22 and V&T 4-6-0 No. 25 operate scenic excursions at the Nevada State Railroad Museum.
-Additional steam locomotives, the 2-8-0 No. 93 and 4-6-0 No. 40, operate scenic train rides on the Nevada Northern Railway.
+Virginia & Truckee 4-4-0 No. 22, the Inyo, that was featured in the 1956 movie The Great Locomotive Chase, along with V&T 4-6-0 No. 25, operate scenic excursions at the Nevada State Railroad Museum.
+Steam locomotive 2-8-0 No. 93 operates scenic train rides on the Nevada Northern Railway.
 Built in 1875, the Eureka & Palisades 4-4-0 No. 4 is privately own and has made appearances at various narrow gauge tourist railroads during special events in Nevada, New Mexico and Colorado.

 What Nevada may lack in total track mileage with only 1200 miles, it more than makes up for it in the history and preservation of the railroads that have served the state.
 Starting with the Virginia & Truckee Railroad's early days of hauling million's of dollars worth of gold and silver, and to it's preservation of classic and vintage rolling stock often used in Hollywood films, Nevada railroads have long played a part in showcasing our greatest railroads in the movies.
 Nevada museums and railways also offer a chance to relive the history of a state that was part of the first transcontinental railroad in 1869.